Detectability of hierarchical communities in networks

 To investigate these transitions further, we set up another experiment in which we fixed the coarse signal to noise ratio at $\SNRc=25$, and the average degree to $\dav = 150$ and varied the ratio $\gamma$. \Cref{fig:3} shows the results of this experiment and we see that as we vary $\gamma$ we encounter four distinct phases.
-A spy plot of an example adjacency matrix for each phase is shown in the bottom of the figure.

-In the first phase ($ 0 < \gamma < {\sim}0.049$) the parameters of the affinity matrix have the relation $b > a > c$ and both levels of the hierarchy are detectable and the coarse partition is fully recoverable.
-In the second phase ($ {\sim}0.049 < \gamma < {\sim}0.198$) the parameters $a$ and $b$ are approximately equal, which makes the fine partition undetectable beyond detection of the coarse partition, i.e., we can do no better than randomly partitioning each of the two coarse groups into two subgroups.
+In the first phase ($ 0 < \gamma \lessapprox 0.049$) the parameters of the affinity matrix have the relation $b > a > c$ and both levels of the hierarchy are detectable and the coarse partition is fully recoverable.
+In the second phase ($ {\sim}0.049 < \gamma \lessapprox 0.198$) the parameters $a$ and $b$ are approximately equal, which makes the fine partition undetectable beyond detection of the coarse partition, i.e., we can do no better than randomly partitioning each of the two coarse groups into two subgroups.
 We can use this observation to calculate the boundaries of this phase by considering the nested detectability limit of the fine groups within the coarse groups.
 This limit occurs when the nested SNR is equal to 1,